 Dr. Van Natta performs his breast lift surgeries as an outpatient procedure at the Meridian Plastic Surgery Center.
 Patients go home after surgery and most only need a few days to recover.
 While you can expect to be bruised and swollen for the first couple of weeks, there is not a huge degree of pain.
 Patients experience more of a burning, stinging discomfort.
 Most do quite well with only an over-the-counter pain medication, such as Motrin or Aleve.

 You will need to wear a sports bra while you heal, but can return to your daily activities within a few days.
 Most patients can return to light exercise after a week or so, but Dr. Van Natta does ask his breast lift patients to limit repeated outstretching of the arms.
 So, no upper body work, sweeping, raking or cleaning the counter tops.

 While it may take anywhere from 3-6 months for the swelling to fully subside and for you to see your final final results, you will notice a marked improvement in your body contour almost immediately.
-In fact, your breasts will be so perky that you won’t even need a bra to push them up and out.
-Talk about rejuvenating!

 To find out more about a breast lift with Dr. Bruce Van Natta at Meridian Plastic Surgeons in Indianapolis, contact us today or call (317) 575-0330 to schedule a consultation.